eugenewebdevs/workshops/workshops-2019/alexa/lambda/README.md

 After interpritation of the user request alexa then sends a json payload to lambda.
 Lambda does whatever it's coded to do and reposnds.

+The sample lamba looks us the next Eugene Web devs meet and responds with a message for alexa to speak.

 ## Use

 Lambda will need to return json in the format alexa expects.
 Building that response is up to lambda.